Get Started with Solo Ops

 Patrols

 - A patrol is an activity node (or NPC) that you can access while in free roam that requires you to complete a specific objective.
+Most destinations have patrol nodes.

 - Not seeing a patrol that you like?
 Abandon patrols to refresh the area’s patrol nodes.
 Excludes Cosmodrome, Europa and Savathûn’s Throne World, which have dedicated patrol points with randomized objectives.
 Take out your ghost to view the full patrol objective.